Different Brick Wall Living Room Ideas To Try

 White Bricks

-The rough, imperfect texture of this white-painted masonry wall adds more style and attitude to this small nook in the living area.
+The rough, imperfect texture of a white-painted or whitewashed masonry wall adds more style and attitude to this small nook in the living area.
 Painting the bricks white allowed the space to keep its white and gray color scheme, creating a light and refreshing atmosphere.

 For spaces with colorful schemes or furniture pieces, white-painted walls are often used.
 For a little bit of contrast, you can also use gray or black painted bricks, to make light-colored pieces stand out.
 Other popular colors used over them would be yellow/cream colors and mint.
 There are many different combinations you can play around with to make your walls work for your space!
 Just remember that your color choices will affect the overall look of the space!